rayelder/hashicorp-wpl-documentation/pages/components/button.md

 * Do not use an ampersand
 * Avoid the use of “Learn more”
 * Use `clickTrigger` text for `aria-label`
+* `clickTrigger` text should only be used with a single primary button

 ### Character limits